metal3-io/metal3-docs/design/metadata-handling.md

 During an upgrade, nothing is required to be done to keep things working as they were.
-In order to start using this feature, the user would need to create the Template object, and then do a rolling upgrade to change the Metal3Machines (or Metal3MachineTemplates), and the KubeadmConfigs (or KubeadmConfigTemplates or KubeadmControlPlane).
+In order to start using this feature, the user would need to create the Metal3DataTemplate object, and then do a rolling upgrade to change the Metal3Machines (or Metal3MachineTemplates), and the KubeadmConfigs (or KubeadmConfigTemplates or KubeadmControlPlane).